ArfyK/tournesol-recommendation/README.md

   - the number of tests `n_tests`;
   - the list of temperature values to be tested `temp_list`.

-Then to run the script using the dataset data.csv type:
+Then to run the script using the dataset tournesol_scores_2023-05-04.csv type:
-`python3 temperature_tuning.py data.csv`
+`python3 temperature_tuning.py tournesol_scores_2023-05-04.csv`

-This will create several files:
+This will create three files:
   - `temp_tuning_n_test=<n>_t=<temp_list>.csv` containing the results
   - `temperature_criteria_comparison_t=<temp_list>_n_tests=<n>.png` plotting and comparing the distribution of the maximum of each criteria and the number of channels featured in selections for each algorithm.
   - `temperature_coverage_tournesolscore_t=<temp_list>n_tests=<n>.png` plotting the comparison of the coverage of the top 200 tournesol scores.